f3-factory/F3com-data/views-and-templates/main.md

 </repeat>
 ```

-The `group` attribute `@fruits` inside the `<repeat>` directive must be an array and should be set in your PHP code accordingly:-
+The `group` attribute `@fruits` inside the `<repeat>` directive must be an array and should be set in your PHP code accordingly:

 ``` php
 $f3->set('fruits',array('apple','orange ',' banana'));
 ```

 Nothing is gained by assigning a value to `@fruit` in your application code.
 Fat-Free ignores any preset value it may have because it uses the variable to represent the current item during iteration over the group.
-The output of the above HTML template fragment and the corresponding PHP code becomes:-
+The output of the above HTML template fragment and the corresponding PHP code becomes:

 ``` html
 <p>apple</p>